 There are two specific classes included in the settlement.
 Class members may belong to one or both of the classes:

-- The text messages received were related to Kaiser goods or services.
+- The text messages must have been related to Kaiser goods or services.

-- The text messages were received after the individual previously communicated an opt-out request to Kaiser by replying "stop," or something similar.
+- The class members must have received the text message(s) after they previously communicated an opt-out request by replying "stop" or something similar.

-- The text messages received were related to Kaiser goods or services.
+- The text messages must have been related to Kaiser goods or services.

 How much is the class action payout?

 Pro rata cash payment: Class members can submit a claim to receive up to $75 per qualifying text message.
-Final amount per text message will be determined by the number of valid claims filed.
+The settlement administrator will determine the final amount by the number of valid claims.

 How to claim a TCPA class action rebate